sevenecks/lambda-moo-programming/tutorials/src/toaststunt-programmers-manual.md

 or

 ```
-break name;
+break `name`;
 ```

-Each `break` statement indicates a specific surrounding loop; if name is not given, the statement refers to the innermost one.
-If it is given, name must be the name appearing right after the `for` or `while` keyword of the desired enclosing loop.
+Each `break` statement indicates a specific surrounding loop; if `name` is not given, the statement refers to the innermost one.
+If it is given, `name` must be the name appearing right after the `for` or `while` keyword of the desired enclosing loop.
 When the `break` statement is executed, the indicated loop is immediately terminated and executing continues just as if the loop had completed its iterations normally.

 MOO also allows you to terminate just the current iteration of a loop, making it immediately go on to the next one, if any.
 The `continue` statement does this; it has precisely the same forms as the `break` statement: